bonusly/un-handbook/README.md

 This is a value as old as business itself, but it’s fundamental to how we operate at Bonusly.
 We are a business, and the only way we can stay in business is by attracting and retaining customers.

+From the very start of Bonusly, we've focused on building a product that our customers find easy, fun, and useful.
+We pride ourselves on making the work a more fun, fulfilling, and positive experience for all our users - day after day, month after month, and year after year.

-At Bonusly, everyone focuses on the customer -- their needs, challenges, feedback, ideas, and behaviors.
+To that end, everyone at Bonusly focuses on the customer -- their needs, challenges, feedback, ideas, and behaviors.
 This focus is foundational to everything we do, because we don’t just serve customers -- we delight them.

 ## Time Off
 ### Vacation